Grinnell College: History

+In 1879, the first African American graduated from Grinnell College.
+Hannibal Kershaw became a teacher, minister, and a South Carolina legislator.
+Kershaw unfortunately died in 1883, only four years after his graduation.
+A residence hall was named in his honor in 2005.
+Kershaw Hall is a white limestone building on East Campus.

 In 1882, Grinnell College was struck by a tornado—then called a cyclone, after which the college yearbook was named.
 The storm devastated the campus and destroyed both college buildings.
 Rebuilding began immediately, and the determination to expand was not limited to architecture: the curriculum was again extended to include departments in political science (one of the first in the United States—the University of Minnesota's department was founded in 1879, three years earlier) and modern languages.

 Grinnell became known as the center of the Social Gospel reform movement, as Robert Handy writes, "The movement centered on the campus of Iowa (now Grinnell) College.
 Its leading figures were Professor George D. Herron and President George A. Gates".
 Other firsts pointed to the lighter side of college life: the first intercollegiate football and baseball games west of the Mississippi were played in Grinnell, and the home teams won.

 As the 20th century began, Grinnell established a Phi Beta Kappa chapter, introduced the departmental "major" system of study, began Grinnell-in-China (an educational mission that lasted until the Japanese invasion and resumed in 1987), and built a women's residence hall system that became a national model.
 The social consciousness fostered at Grinnell during these years became evident during Franklin D. Roosevelt's presidency, when Grinnell graduates Harry Hopkins '12, Chester Davis '11, Paul Appleby '13, Hallie Flanagan '11, and Florence Kerr '12 became influential New Deal administrators.
 Concern with social issues, educational innovation, and individual expression continue to shape Grinnell.
 As an example, the school's "5th year travel-service program", preceded the establishment of the Peace Corps by many years.
 Other recent innovations include first-year tutorials, cooperative pre-professional programs, and programs in quantitative studies and the societal impacts of technology.
 Every year, the college awards the $100,000 Grinnell College Innovator for Social Justice Prize, which is split between the recipient and their organization.

+In 1937, the first African-American woman graduated from Grinnell College.
+Mrs. Edith Renfrow Smith majored in psychology and minored in sociology and economics.
+Following graduation, Renfrow moved to Chicago and worked at the YWCA, the University of Chicago and then as a public schoolteacher in Chicago for over twenty years.
+In 2024, Grinnell College honored Renfrow Smith by naming and dedicating a residence building, which includes the Civic Engagement Quad (CEQ), as Renfrow Hall.